tunamonster/amyanpoh_partner_api_docs/README.md

 ## General
 All access requires an api token.
 You can provide this as an 'x-api-key' field in your request header.
 The best way to handle exceptions is to use the status code in the response header.
-Succesful queries always return a HTTP code of 200.
+Succesful requests always return a HTTP code of 200.

 ## Paths
 ### Pricing